In our ongoing quest to help the larger homeschooling community learn about science, here are some of our favorite science-related resources.

 National Eye Institute For Kids website provides a variety of fun learning tools for elementary age kids about the human eye, ranging from optical illusions to video interviews with scientists.
-Centers for Disease Control and Prevention Museum (CDC)

 The Center for Disease Control provides online resources including interactive learning opportunities for students and creatively gives a deeper look in the world of science.
 Learn about microbiology, infectious diseases or become a food detective and learn about different types of bacteria.
 The CDC’s Teacher Roadmap provides lesson plans, training materials, and more to teach a 12-week course on public health science.
 The resources are available for online viewing or PDF downloads.